DopeAnt25/DopeAnt25/README.md

   - I could go on and on about all my favorite types of music, I love all kinds but my favorite genre is hip-hop
 - 🎮 Video Games 🎮
   - I mean come on this is what I want to do for a living of course I love videogames, I started when I was young and I knew when I was young that I wanted to do something with videogames whether that was playing games, testing games, or making games.
-  - One of the games I'm playing through right now is Legend Of Zelda: Tears of The Kingdom

 ---